Rosie Perez

 Rosa Maria Perez (born September 6, 1964) is an American actress.
-Her breakthrough came at age 24 with her portrayal of Tina in the film Do the Right Thing (1989), followed by White Men Can't Jump (1992).
-Perez's performance in Fearless (1993) earned her a nomination for the Academy Award for Best Supporting Actress, among other accolades.
-Her starring film roles since include It Could Happen to You (1994), The Road to El Dorado (2000), Pineapple Express (2008), and Birds of Prey (2020).
+Her breakthrough came at age 24 with her portrayal of Tina in the film Do the Right Thing (1989).
+Her starring film roles since include It Could Happen to You (1994), The Road to El Dorado (2000), The Take (2007), Pineapple Express (2008), and Birds of Prey (2020).

-Perez earned three Primetime Emmy Award nominations for In Living Color (1990–1994) and another Emmy nomination for her work in The Flight Attendant (2020–22).
+Among other accolades, Perez was nominated for the Academy Award for Best Supporting Actress for Fearless in 1994.
+Perez earned three Primetime Emmy Award nominations for In Living Color (1990–94) and another Emmy nomination for her work in The Flight Attendant (2020–22).

 She has performed in stage plays on Broadway such as The Ritz, Frankie and Johnny in the Clair de Lune, and Fish in the Dark.
 She was also a co-host on the ABC talk show The View during the series' 18th season.
-Perez additionally had a role in season 2 of the Showtime series, Your Honor.

 Early life

 Perez was born on September 6, 1964, in the Bushwick neighborhood of Brooklyn, New York City, to Lydia Pérez and Ismael Serrano, a merchant marine seaman.
 Her mother Lydia (née Fontañez y Reyes) was born in Humacao, Puerto Rico.
 Her father was from Aguadilla, Puerto Rico.
 Her mother was married to a man 20 years her senior, Arturo Pérez.
 Her mother already had five children when she became pregnant with Rosie after having an affair with Serrano.
 Perez was born at the now-closed Greenpoint Hospital in the Greenpoint neighborhood of Brooklyn.

 One of 10 children born to her mother, Perez grew up in Bushwick with her siblings while their mother was intermittently jailed.
 Her mother gave birth to her youngest child while incarcerated.
 Perez was for a time raised by an aunt and then, like her siblings, went through group homes and foster care.
 She and her siblings were often split up.
 She was transferred to a group foster home and lived in foster care in New York and Peekskill until the age of eight.
 She was legally considered a ward of the State of New York until age 12.
 Her mother and aunt frequently visited, and her father made an unsuccessful custody bid at one point.

 When she was in third grade, Perez learned that she had a speech impediment.
 She had a strict Catholic upbringing, which she has credited to the influence of the nuns during her childhood.
 She eventually moved in with her paternal aunt, Ana Dominga Otero Serrano-Roque.

 She attended Grover Cleveland High School, in the Ridgewood neighborhood of Queens.
 By 1999, her mother was living in poverty in the Woodside Houses, when she died of AIDS-related complications.